 COVID-19 Pandemic Unemployment Payment

-This payment of €350 per week is available to all employees and the self-employed who have lost their job due to the COVID-19 pandemic and will be in place for the duration of the crisis.
+This payment of €350 per week is available to all employees and the self-employed who have lost their job due to the COVID-19 pandemic.
+From 17 September, three rates of payment will be introduced.
 If you have been temporarily placed on a shorter working week, you may qualify for Short Time Work Support.

 When a worker is told to self-isolate by a doctor or the HSE or has been diagnosed with COVID-19 (Coronavirus) by a doctor, they can apply for an enhanced Illness Benefit payment of €350 per week.
 It will be paid for a maximum of 2 weeks where a person is self-isolating and for a maximum of 10 weeks if a person has been diagnosed with COVID-19.
 Freelance practitioners can avail of this benefit (no minimum PRSI contributions are required).